blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     ```sql
     CREATE ASYMMETRIC KEY TDEKey
     FROM PROVIDER [AzureKeyVault_EKM]
-    WITH PROVIDER_KEY_NAME = 'TDEKey',
+    WITH PROVIDER_KEY_NAME = 'CloudShopSQL',
     CREATION_DISPOSITION = OPEN_EXISTING;
     ```

 5. Create a SQL Server login and add the credential from above to it.
+This credential will be used by the database engine when it loads a database encrypted by TDE.
 This Transact-SQL example uses the same key that was imported earlier.

     ```sql
-    USE master;
-    -- Create a SQL Server login associated with the asymmetric key
-    -- for the Database engine to use when it loads a database
-    -- encrypted by TDE.
-    CREATE LOGIN TDE_Login
+    CREATE LOGIN EKM_Login
     FROM ASYMMETRIC KEY TDEKey;
     GO

-    -- Alter the TDE Login to add the credential for use by the
-    -- Database Engine to access the key vault
-    ALTER LOGIN TDE_Login
+    ALTER LOGIN EKM_Login
-    ADD CREDENTIAL TDE_vault_cred;
+    ADD CREDENTIAL CloudShopSQL;
     GO
     ```